ibrahimshaabann/Cafe-Management-System-API/Documentation.md

 - **JWT Authentication**: JSON Web Tokens are used for secure user authentication.
 - **PostgreSQL**: The relational database management system used to store data.
 - **Python**: The programming language in which the application is developed.
-- **Git**: Version control system for tracking changes in the project.
+- **Git Terminal**: Version control system for tracking changes in the project.
-- **Docker**: Containerization technology used for deploying and running the application.